volumio/volumio-plugins/plugins/miscellanea/onkyo_control/readme.md

 - [X] Change receiver to "Line 1" channel after power on
 - [X] Input from dropdown
 - [ ] Prevent the power/volume/input command from being sent on track change (delay check for new state?)
+- [ ] Filter list of input channels to be more relevant
 - [ ] Improve host/ip config UI if possible

 ## Known issues